Yves Edwards: Retirement

+Professional grappling career

+Edwards competed against Joshua Sharpless at Submission Hunter Pro 84 on July 22, 2023, losing by unanimous decision.

 Fighting style

 Thugjitsu

 The term "Thugjitsu" first emerged with Edwards, its proclaimed founder.
 Edwards was seen by many as an unorthodox fighter.
-This was exemplified by Edwards' flying head kick KO of Josh Thomson at UFC 49.
-Edwards' fighting style earned him the title "Thugjitsu Master".
+This was exemplified by Edwards's flying head kick KO of Josh Thomson at UFC 49.
+Edwards's fighting style led to his nickname "Thugjitsu Master".

 Edwards defined Thugjitsu as "The combination of every range of fighting and is the ultimate combat sport.
 Boxing, Thaiboxing, Wrestling and BJJ all play an equally important role in Thugjitsu; yet none of these arts is enough to be successful alone.
 A solid combination of two, three or more these and other arts help in the make-up of the complete fighter."

 UFC Lightweight Dustin Poirier proclaimed himself to be a Thugjitsu practitioner in honor of Edwards.

 Influences

 Edwards has stated that UFC Hall of Famer Bas Rutten is his idol.
-Bas Rutten watched Edwards' third pro-MMA fight in 1998 where Edwards defeated Tim Horton in the first round via TKO.
+Bas Rutten watched Edwards's third pro-MMA fight in 1998, in which Edwards defeated Tim Horton in the first round via TKO.
 Edwards was invited by Rutten to spend time with him in his car.
 "Bas is always an awesome guy," said Edwards, "He's cool as hell.
 One of the nicest guys in the game."

 Personal life

-Edwards has a daughter named Destiny and a son named Yvan.
+Edwards has a daughter and a son.